robguilarr/adaptive_contextual_bandits_dnn/README.md

 ## Acknowledgments

 This project is inspired by Google's Firebase team work (*E. Sun, I. Ulukaya, et al.*) on Realtime on-device In-app-purchase optimization.
-This implementation is an **enhanced and higher-performance version** that includes:
+This implementation is an **Tensorflow optimized version** that includes:

 - Class imbalance handler with dynamic weighting and Focal Loss support.
 - **TensorFlow Keras Functional API preprocessing**: The original implementation used NumPy for encoding preprocessing layers, while this version uses TensorFlow Keras 3 functional programming for end-to-end preprocessing pipelines.